Gisèle Pelicot: Honours and awards

+On 16 April 2026, she received the Freedom from Fear award, one of the Four Freedoms Awards, at a ceremony in Middelburg in the Netherlands.

+Memoir

+In March 2025, Gisèle announced that she was working on a memoir.
+She said:

 I am immensely grateful for the extraordinary support I have received since the beginning of the trial.
 I now want to tell my story in my own words.
 Through this book, I hope to convey a message of strength and courage to all those who are subjected to difficult ordeals.
 May they never feel shame.
 And in time, may they even learn to savour life again and find peace.